 Ittekimasu: I’m going now (行ってきます)

-When leaving your house, you can say “itte kimasu”, meaning “Bye, I’m going now”.
-The person staying at home will usually reply with “itterasshai”, meaning “Have a safe trip”.
+When leaving your house, you can say “itte kimasu,” meaning “Bye, I’m going now.”
+The person staying home usually replies with “itterasshai,” meaning “Have a safe trip.”

-“Tadaima” and “itte kimasu” are part of a set of phrases commonly used between family members when someone arrives or leaves the house.
+“Tadaima” and “itte kimasu” are part of phrases commonly used between family members when someone arrives or leaves the house.
 This might be a bit confusing to foreigners who are not used to those special greetings, but they are a daily part of Japanese people’s life.

 Irasshaimase: Welcome (いらっしゃいませ)

 Irasshaimase is the phrase you use to greet customers when they enter your store or business.
-It is a very important part of Japanese culture and shows that you are welcoming the customer.
+It is an essential part of Japanese culture and shows that you welcome the customer.